Jerry-Shaw/Nervsys/README.md

     ...

 If you want to set all variables inside classes.
 That is OK, just leave the "cfg.php" files away.
-If you don't have a "cfg.php" under the root directory of the project, all settings are inherited from the one before.
+If you don't have a "cfg.php" under the root directory of the project, all settings are inherited from the one before based on "/core/cfg.php".

 ## Notice: